Port Dalhousie: Activities

 The city's most popular beach, on the shore of Lake Ontario, is located in Port Dalhousie at historic Lakeside Park.
 Popular activities that take place at the beach are stand up paddle boarding, swimming, kayaking and beach volleyball.
 The park is home to the Lakeside Park Carousel which was carved by Charles I. D. Looff in 1905 and brought to St. Catharines in 1921.
 It continues to provide amusement for young and old alike, at just 5 cents a ride.

-The Royal Canadian Henley Regatta, on Martindale Pond, has been happening for "almost 100 years".
+Port Dalhousie is home to The Royal Canadian Henley Regatta on Martindale Pond.
+The Regatta, which annually occurs has been happening for "almost 100 years".

 Etymology

-Port Dalhousie is named for George Ramsay, 9th Earl of Dalhousie, Governor General of British North America.
+Port Dalhousie is named after George Ramsay, 9th Earl of Dalhousie, Governor General of British North America.
 Dalhousie also gave his name to Dalhousie University in Halifax, Nova Scotia, and to the town of Dalhousie, New Brunswick.

-Dalhousie pronounced his name 'dal-HOW-zee' during his time.
-All of his namesakes carry this pronunciation except Port Dalhousie, and Dalhousie Street in Brantford, Ontario, which are pronounced 'duh-LOO-zee'.
+Dalhousie pronounced his own name 'dal-HOW-zee', but this community's name is pronounced locally as 'dal-OO-zee'.
 It is said that this is a result of the accent of the Scottish sailors and shipbuilders who frequented the Port's establishments (Dalhousie, himself a Scot, used the more upper class English-sounding pronunciation).

 Notable people

-Neil Peart, drummer and lyricist of the Canadian rock band Rush, reminisces about growing up in Port Dalhousie in his book Traveling Music: Playing Back the Soundtrack to My Life and Times, as well as in his lyrics for Rush's song "Lakeside Park".
+Neil Peart, drummer and lyricist of the Canadian rock band Rush, reminisces about growing up in Port Dalhousie in his book Traveling Music: Playing Back the Soundtrack to My Life and Times, as well as in his lyrics for Rush's song "Lakeside Park."

-Paul Bernardo and Karla Homolka, Canadian Serial Killers, briefly rented a home here before their incarceration.